cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

 To deploy vLLM and serve the Hermes 3 model:

-5. Open another terminal and activate the virtual environment you created earlier by running:
+5. Open another terminal.
+Then, change into the directory you created for this tutorial, and activate the Python virtual environment you created earlier by
+   running:

    ```bash
    cd ~/lambda-stack-tutorial && source .venv/bin/activate
    ```

-6. In the `~/lambda-stack-tutorial` directory, create a filed named `.dstack.yml` with the following contents:
+6. In this directory, create a filed named `.dstack.yml` with the following
+   contents:

    ```yaml
    type: task